LunarG/gfxreconstruct/USAGE_android.md

 If the user wants to bypass the feature and use the captured indices to present directly on the swapchain of the replay implementation, they should add the `--use-captured-swapchain-indices` option when invoking `gfxrecon-replay`.

+## Android Detailed Examples

+For more information and detailed examples on using GFXReconstruct on Android can be found in the [HOWTO_android.md](./HOWTO_android.md) document.